GregorioFornetti/little-fuck/docs/events.md

 #### Parâmetros

-- player: string do id do jogador que jogará a primeira carta da rodada.
+- playerId: string do id do jogador que jogará a primeira carta da rodada.

 ---